sadransh/ontology-matching-framework/README.md

 Fine-tuning is done based on generated files for fine-tuning as well as pre-trained checkpoint:

-- Set the checkpoint_name to `checkpoint-55000`, set the path for training data to generated fine-tuning data,
+- Set the model_path_name to `checkpoint-55000` in `train.sh``, and update the path to fine-tuining subset,
 - Set mlm to `False`
-- Run the following commands to perform fine-tuning:
+- Run the following commands to perform fine-tuning: (the argument is the # of GPUs as is assumed to be 8)

   ```
   cd scripts
-  torchrun --nproc_per_node=8 train.py
+  sh train.sh 8
   ```

 ### Fine-tuning tasks: